mitre/aws-foundations-cis-baseline/README.md

 ```

-## Generate Attributes
+## Generate Inputs

-The repo includes a script : generate_attributes.rb to generate part of the attributes required for the profile.
+The repo includes a script : generate_inputs.rb to generate part of the inputs required for the profile.
-The script will inspect aws regions: us-east-1, us-east-2, us-west-1, us-west-2 to generate the following attribute to STDOUT.
+The script will inspect aws regions: us-east-1, us-east-2, us-west-1, us-west-2 to generate the following input to STDOUT.

 ```
 - config_delivery_channels
 ```
-The generated attributes __must be reviewed carefully__.
+The generated inputs __must be reviewed carefully__.
 Only __valid__ channels should be placed in the inputs.yml file.

 Usage:
 ```
-  ruby generate_attributes.rb
+  ruby generate_inputs.rb
 ```

-## Additional optional attributes the user may add to their inputs file:
+## Additional optional inputs the user may add to their inputs file:

 ```
 # description: 'list of buckets exempted from inspection' (2.3, 2.6),